Tips for Good Parenting

 As they grew into adulthood, they thanked us for that firm guidance, now understanding how our "discipline" turned into their self-discipline.
 Just like our authority used to handle their emotional whims, now it became their inner voice maintaining the emotional stability without allowing their nerves to run their lives.

 They never witnessed their parents arguing.
 By the way, they couldn't have, because we never argued, and disagreements never took any raising of voices.
 Now, before you get a picture of me as a "disciplinarian", we played a lot, laughed a lot, I used to play guitar and we would all sing.
 At their bed time kids sang in their beds before falling asleep.
-Well, it's simply that I never mixed love with firm guidance and they could recognize both.
+Well, it's simply that I never mixed love with firm guidance and they could tell them apart.

 No Games of Nerves